hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/python.md

 pip install --prefix $PYTHONPACKAGEPATH matplotlib
 ```

+! types attention ""
+    Python module need to be loaded before loading Workspace, because some settings require the Python version information.

 Therewith the Python packages are automatically available when
 ```Bash
 module load Python     ## OR module load Anaconda3